microsoft/cordova-simulate/README.md

 * **target** - the name of the browser to launch your app in.
 Can be any of the following: `chrome`, `chromium`, `edge`, `firefox`, `ie`, `opera`, `safari`.
 Defaults to `chrome`.
 * **port** - the desired port for the server to use.
 Defaults to `8000`.
 * **dir** - the directory to launch from (where it should look for a Cordova project).
 Defaults to cwd.
-* **simhost** - the directory containing the UI specific files of the simulation host.
+* **simhostroot** - the directory containing the UI specific files of the simulation host.
 Defaults to the bundled simulation host files, found in `src/sim-host`.

 # What it does